vlang/vlang-blog/content/blog/elevate-your-v-project-with-unit-tests.md

 ## Prerequisites

 We assume that you know your way around the command-line interface.
-If you don't, here a good article to help you get started:
+If you don't, here is a good article to help you get started:
 [The Command Line for Complete Beginners](https://flaviocopes.com/cli-for-beginners/)

 Prior exposure to V is required.
 You can follow this article